yunik1004/SAiD/README.md

 ## Inference

-You can download the pretrained weights of SAiD from [Hugging Face Repo](https://huggingface.co/yunik1004/SAiD) (TBU).
+You can download the pretrained weights of SAiD from [Hugging Face Repo](https://huggingface.co/yunik1004/SAiD).

 ```bash
 python script/inference.py \